2013–14 FA Cup: Semi-finals

 The draw for the semi-finals took place at Wembley Stadium, London on Sunday 9 March 2014.
 A total of four teams compete, all of which have progressed from the sixth round proper.
 The lowest ranked team qualified for this round is Sheffield United.
-They are the only level 3 team in the semi-finals.
+They were the only level 3 team in the semi-finals.
 The matches were delayed by 7 minutes to mark the 25th anniversary of the Hillsborough Disaster, which took place on 15 April 1989 in an FA Cup semi-final match between Nottingham Forest and Liverpool, claiming 97 lives.